vladimirmiagkov/seo-crm-frontend/README.md

 ## Contributing

-This project is an open source, community-driven project.
+This is an open source, community-driven project.

 ## Authors